About the Publication Scheme

 Since January 2009 we have adopted the Information Commissioner's new Model Publication Scheme, which represents a commitment to publish the following information:

-- Financial information including payments to suppliers, budget book and senior staff salaries and members' allowances.
+- Financial information including payments to suppliers, our current revenues estimate and senior staff salaries and members' allowances.

 - Our policies and procedures